 How to request an Installation Access Badge:

-To complete a background check and be issued an installation access badge you must go to the Visitor Control Center (VCC) located the Fort Huachuca Van Deman Gate and complete an access request form.
+To complete a background check and be issued an installation access badge you must go to the Visitor Control Center (VCC) located at the Fort Irwin Main Gate and complete an access request form.
 Contractors and Vendors requiring long term access (over 30 days) will require a government sponsor.
 Visitors seeking short term access (less than 30 days) do not require a government sponsor.
 In either case all applicants undergo a background check.
 You can download the form on the Form Tab of this web page.
 Active Military member / Active Federal Employee or Entity (Organization) may sponsor a cleared guest up to one year, Retired Federal Employee can sponsor their legal spouse up to one year, Non-sponsored personnel will receive a 30 day badge (regardless of length of visit).
 Visitors seeking short term access (less than 30 days) do not require a government sponsor.
 In either case all applicants undergo a background check.
 You can download the form on the Form Tab of this web page.